kurtosis-tech/kurtosis/docs/docs/reference/starlark-instructions.md

     # MANDATORY
     service_name = "my_service",

-    # The port ID that is the server port for the request
+    # The user-defined ID that was assigned to the port in the service's ports map.
     # MANDATORY
     port_id = "my_port",